Can a cremation urn be placed at the Memorial Reef™?

 Can any crematorium perform the cremation?

 Yes.
-Neptune Society accepts cremation ashes from any crematorium for deployment to the Memorial Reef™.
-Neptune Society offers affordable cremation plans for those looking for trusted cremation services.
+The Neptune Memorial Reef™ accepts cremation ashes from any crematorium for deployment to the Memorial Reef™.
+The Neptune Memorial Reef™ offers affordable cremation plans for those looking for trusted cremation services.

 How do I send you the cremated remains?